top of page

 3 / Consent

 Your SANE will then get your consent to treat you for your assault.
-This will include reviewing all services you will receive in the SANE exam, answering any questions you have, signing paperwork, etc. You are in control of your own exam, and we will not do anything without your consent.
+This will include reviewing all services you will receive in the SANE exam, answering any questions you have, signing paperwork, etc. Every part of a SANE exam is 100% optional: you are in control of your own exam, and we will not do anything without your consent.

 4 / Narrative